IPTV IS AVAILABLE TO UPTOWN, ON-CAMPUS RESIDENTS, ONLY

 Why isn't my favorite cable TV channel on the IPTV lineup?

 IPTV is new technology and the television networks are still deciding how they want to license their content.
-Tulane's IPTV partner, Cox Communication, is actively negotiating with the various network providers to bring you the programming you most want to see.
+Tulane's IPTV partner, Cox Communications, is actively negotiating with the various network providers to bring you the programming you most want to see.
 Expect more additions to the channel lineup as new deals are struck.

 What are my IPTV username and password?